Conjoint-ly/recruitment-tasks/README.md

 2. What sampling scheme would you use?
 Describe it in Excel in detail.

 3. What will your questionnaire be?
-Please write it out (maximum 10 questions)
+Please write it out (maximum 10 questions).

 4. What issues relating to bias do you see there?
 How will you address them?
 Please discuss.